Publication Ethics Statement

 Editors shall take all reasonable steps to ensure that the published issues are securely preserved, and that all issues of the Journal are open access and freely available to everyone for easy accessibility, through partnering with organisations or/ and maintaining its own digital archive.

-The duties and responsibilities of all authors are, including but are not limited to, thus:
+The duties and responsibilities of all authors are, including but not limited to, thus:

 Agreement to be responsible and accountable for the accuracy and integrity of all aspects of the submission.

-The corresponding author must obtain written permission to be acknowledged by all acknowledged individuals.
+It is the duty of the corresponding author to obtain written permission to be acknowledged from all acknowledged individuals.
 Without such written permission, the Journal shall not publish acknowledgments for that individual.

 In case of disputes regarding authorship, the Journal and its editors shall not be responsible for the determination of attributing authorship and shall not adjudicate such disputes.